 Master's Program Proposal

 Students pursuing an M.A., M.F.A., M.S., or M.P.P. degree are required to submit an acceptable program proposal to their department during the first quarter of enrollment using the Program Proposal for a Master's Degree form.
 Coterminal students must submit the proposal during the first quarter after admission to the coterminal program.
 The program proposal establishes a student's individual program of study to meet University and department degree requirements.
 Students must amend the proposal formally if their plans for meeting degree requirements change.

 In reviewing the program proposal or any subsequent amendment to it, the department confirms that the course of study proposed by the student fulfills all department course requirements (for example, requirements specifying total number of units, course levels, particular courses, sequences, or substitutes).
 The department confirms that all other department requirements (for example, required projects, foreign language proficiency, or qualifying exams) are listed on the form and that all general University requirements (minimum units, residency, and so on) for the master's degree will be met through the proposed program of study.
 Students who fail to submit an acceptable proposal may be dismissed.

 Time Limit for Completion of the Master's Degree

 All requirements for a master's degree must be completed within three years after the student's first term of enrollment in the master's program (five years for Honors Cooperative students).
-Students pursuing a coterminal master's degree must complete their requirements within three years of their first quarter of graduate standing.
+Students pursuing a coterminal master's degree must complete their requirements within three years of the first graduate quarter.

 The time limit is not automatically extended by a student's leave of absence.
 All requests for extension, whether prompted by a leave or some other circumstance, must be filed by the student before the conclusion of the program's time limit.
 Departments are not obliged to grant an extension.
 The maximum extension is one additional year.
 Extensions require review of academic progress and any other factors regarded as relevant by the department, and approval by the department; such approval is at the department's discretion.